Springe direkt zu Inhalt

 14195 Berlin

 Dr. Rouven Symank is a Postdoctoral Researcher at the SCRIPTS Cluster of Excellence.
-He will join Harvard University as a John F. Kennedy Memorial Fellow in Fall 2025.
+In Fall 2025, he will join Harvard University as a John F. Kennedy Memorial Fellow.

-Rouven earned his PhD in Political and Social Sciences from the European University Institute (EUI), an MSc from the London School of Economics (LSE), and an MA from Humboldt University of Berlin.
-He held visiting researcher positions at the University of Oxford and the University of California, Berkeley.
+He holds a Ph.D. in Political and Social Sciences from the European University Institute (EUI), an M.Sc. from the London School of Economics (LSE), and an M.A. from Humboldt University of Berlin.
+He has held visiting research positions at the University of Oxford, Sciences Po Paris, and the University of California, Berkeley.

-His field research in Senegal, Namibia, and Mexico provides a practical perspective that informs his conceptual work.
-Beyond academia, he has gained professional experience in management consulting and international policy, notably serving as a Carlo-Schmid Fellow at the United Nations Department of Economic and Social Affairs (UNDESA) in New York.
+His fieldwork in Senegal, Namibia, and Mexico brings a grounded perspective to his conceptual research.
+Beyond academia, he has gained professional experience in management consulting and public policy, including as a Carlo-Schmid Fellow at the United Nations Department of Economic and Social Affairs (UNDESA) in New York.

-Rouven has been awarded a Dahrendorf Fellowship at St Antony’s College, Oxford, the Charles V European Award Research Grant, and scholarships from the German Academic Exchange Service and the German Academic Scholarship Foundation (Studienstiftung).
+He has been awarded a Dahrendorf Fellowship at St Antony’s College, Oxford and the EUI, the Charles V European Award Research Grant, and scholarships from the German Academic Exchange Service and the German Academic Scholarship Foundation (Studienstiftung).

 Aktuelle Lehrveranstaltungen